However you live it, live life in 5G

 - 4. Next generation Radio Access Network technology

-Introducing, our brand new Radio Access Network (RAN).
+Welcome to Radio Access Network (RAN).
 We’re deploying the most advanced next-level RAN technology for 5G.
 Our new RAN will replace the existing one, which will give speed, capacity, coverage and performance improvements for the future.

 The technical bit